 As noted above, not all discolorations require treatment, but it’s a good idea to monitor your gums for changes.
 Keeping regular appointments with your dentist is an excellent way to make sure you don’t miss anything.
 Remember, they can see the far reaches of your mouth far better than you can!

 If you have concerns about discolorations or dark spots on your gums, the team at Jefferson Dental & Orthodontics can help.
-Book an appointment at the office nearest you.
+Find the office nearest you and book your appointment today!